MHueby/3-2-Exercises/README.md

 # 3-2-Exercises
 ## Learned how to:
-- Practice creating code for a word problem
 - Use shorthand operators
 - Use math functions, addition +, multiplication *, and division /
 - Accumulate value of a variable using += and /=